 Lightweight prompts about engaging texts that will keep students reading and writing at home.

 NoRedInk’s tutorials are interactive mini-lessons that break writing and grammar concepts down into manageable chunks.
-We've made our entire library of interactive tutorials available to all users for the rest of the school year.
-You can find our library of tutorial links that can be shared with students, as well as tips for using tutorials with students remotely, here: Using interactive tutorials for distance learning
+Check out our tips for using tutorials with students remotely, as well as a library of tutorial links that can be shared with students, here: Strategies for using interactive tutorials

 We'd love your feedback!
 How well are these resources meeting your needs?
 What would you like to see more of?
 Let us know in this 1-question survey.

-A quick, engaging way to build or reinforce skills is via mastery-based Practice.
-You can choose some topics you’d like students to focus on and create a Practice assignment from our Curriculum Library!
+An engaging way to build or reinforce skills is via mastery-based Practice.
+You can choose some topics you’d like students to focus on and create a Practice assignment.

-🎯You can filter by grade level within the "Standards" tab of our Curriculum Library to make sure you're assigning topics appropriate for your classes!
-Effective Wednesday March 18th, all teachers will also be able to access NoRedInk's Premium standards alignment filters for the remainder of the school year.
+🎯You can filter by grade level in the Standards & Tests section of the Assignment Library to make sure you're assigning topics appropriate for your classes!

 Using their Learn page, students have access to a variety of lessons for each topic.
 Students can also practice topics on their own to earn progress towards mastery.
 It may be helpful to share this article on accessing the Learn page directly with students: How do I practice topics on my own?